garden-io/garden/docs/guides/adopting-garden.md

 ## Step 1 — Pick your plugins

 The first thing you do when adopting Garden is to pick the plugins you want to use.
 Plugins are configured via the `providers` field in the project level configuration.
-Plugins also define module types that we'll get to below.
+Plugins also define action types that we'll get to below.

 The provider configuration will look something like this, depending on the plugins you're using (we're omitting some details here):